Guruvellitarun/Guruvellitarun/README.md

-- 👋 Hi there , I’m TarunGuruvelli
+- Hi there , I’m TarunGuruvelli
-- 👀 I’m interested in Designing
+- I’m interested in Machine Learning
-- 🌱 I’m currently learning 'Python'
+- I’m currently learning Supervised Learning
-- 💞️ I’m looking to collaborate on UI/UX designing
+- I’m looking to collaborate on Machine learning projects
-- 📫 How to reach me linkden (Tarun Guruvelli) , Discord (SevenPrime#1214) , twitter (Guruvelli Tarun)
+- How to reach me linkden (Tarun Guruvelli)

 <!---
 Guruvellitarun/Guruvellitarun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.